Every professional knows they need a LinkedIn profile, but not everyone knows how to make the most of the LinkedIn experience.

 As a reader appreciation gift, I’m offering a free how to use LinkedIn ebook download.
-Adapted from the how to use LinkedIn chapter in the best-selling book, “Success Secrets of the Social Media Marketing Superstars,” the free download is good through through April 30.
-Download here.
+Adapted from the how to use LinkedIn chapter in the best-selling book, “Success Secrets of the Social Media Marketing Superstars,” to access the download, enter your information.

 12 Ways to Transform Your LinkedIn profile into an Always-On Networking Hub